@tesseron/mcp (MCP gateway)

 @tesseron/mcp is the MCP gateway.
 It:

-- Translates between the two, maintains session state, handles claim codes, enforces origin allowlist, fans out progress / sampling / elicitation across the boundary.
+- Translates between the two, maintains session state, handles claim codes, fans out progress / sampling / elicitation across the boundary.

 99% of users never invoke it directly - the Claude Code plugin spawns it automatically.
 This page is for the 1%.